Do You Need a Flower Mound Divorce Attorney to Help Modify the Terms of Your Divorce?

 How Do I Modify Conservatorship Arrangements or Child Custody in Texas?

-Raising a child is challenging in the best of circumstances.
-If the parent who has primary physical custody is unable to care for the child in a way that is in the child’s best interests, a Lewisville divorce attorney from our firm can help you change that.
+Raising a child can be challenging under the best of circumstances.
+If the parent who has primary physical custody is unable to care for the child in a way that is in the child’s best interests, a trusted local Flower Mound divorce attorney at The Julian Firm can help you change that.

 Texas child custody laws are there to help children.
-Our divorce lawyers have experience helping families across DFW, including Irving, Argyle and McKinney families.
-We help you to modify conservatorship arrangements so that the agreements provide the most benefit to the child.
+Our Flower Mound divorce lawyers have experience helping families across DFW, including Dallas County, Collin County, and Tarrant County.
+We can help you to modify conservatorship arrangements so that the agreements provide the most benefit to the child.

-Trying to modify the conservatorship arrangements in your divorce decree can be an emotional process.
-However, an experienced family law attorney at our law firm will help you through this process.
-Our team of divorce lawyers knows you want what is best for you and your child.
+Trying to modify the conservatorship provisions in your divorce decree can be an emotional process.
+However, an experienced Flower Mound divorce attorney at The Julian Firm will help you through this process.
+Our team of Flower Mound divorce attorneys knows you want what is best for you and your child.
 We are then able to use Texas child custody laws to help achieve this.

 The Texas legal system always refers to responsibility for a child as “conservatorship” instead of “custody”.
 This shows that children are not the property of their parents.
 Instead, they have legal rights all their own.
-One of those rights is the right to choose which parent he/she would like to live with after he/she reaches 12 years of age.
-An affidavit of preference is a legal document that shows which parent the child would prefer to have conservatorship of him/her.
+One of those rights is the right to choose which parent he or she would like to live with after he or she reaches 12 years of age.

 Your circumstances may have changed since your original divorce decree.
-If so, then a Lewisville divorce attorney from our firm can help.
-Whether you wish to change your child support, spousal support or conservatorship arrangements, we will put our experience to work for you.
+If so, then a Flower Mound divorce attorney from our firm can help.
+Whether you wish to change your child support, spousal support, or conservatorship arrangements, we will put our experience to work for you.

-Call (972) 459-4400 to schedule a free consultation with the best divorce and family law lawyer at our firm to handle your situation.
+Call (972) 459-4400 to schedule a consultation with a Flower Mound divorce attorney at The Julian Firm to handle your situation.
+Call us today!